-Your experience in Yellowstone is more than 140 years in the making
+Your Yellowstone experience has been more than 140 years in the making

 You are the reason that Yellowstone National Park exists here today.
 So are your children, and their grandchildren.

 Last spring marked the 140th anniversary of Yellowstone's founding as the world's first national park on March 1, 1872.
 Through the years, it has evolved a complex stewardship mission to be both available and conserved for the enjoyment of all.